cosmos/sdk-tutorials/tutorial/alias.md

 )
 ```

-3. A type, here you will define the types you have created in the types folder.
+3. a type, here you will define the types you have created in the types folder.

 ```go
 type (